For even as love crowns you so shall he

 - Take consistent action, even when it makes you feel uncomfortable

-- Make choices and take actions that are aligned with your core values
+- Make choices and take actions that align with your core values

 Step Two: Ground and Tune-In

-As you go through the process of divorce, you will hear many voices: your spouse, children, friends, family, lawyer, accountant, mediator, and/or judge.
-You’ll also hear countless voices in your head: the voices of fear, loathing, guilt, insecurity, anger, impatience, frustration, reason, confidence, clarity, and a whirlwind of positive and negative emotions.
-These internal and external voices compete for your attention, often becoming so loud that they drown out your true inner voice.
+As you go through the process of divorce, you’ll hear many voices: your spouse, children, friends, family, lawyer, accountant, mediator, and/or judge.
+You’ll also hear a cacophony of sounds in your head that generate feelings of fear, loathing, guilt, insecurity, anger, impatience, frustration, and a whirlwind of other negative emotions.
+These internal and external voices will compete for your attention and become so loud they drown out your true inner voice.

 Your inner voice comes from deep within, and different people call it different things: intuition, the voice of God, angels, Spirit, Source, wisdom or instinct.

 Everyone has an inner voice; it developed over millions of years, enabling mankind to survive and evolve.
-Regardless of what we call it or where it originates, it is your personal compass or guide that, when given room to speak, will help you through life.
+Regardless of what we call it or where it originates, it’s your personal compass or guide that, when given room to speak, will help you through life.

-If you already have a practice that calms your body, quiets your mind, and puts you in touch with your inner voice, take 10 to 45 minutes daily to settle yourself.
+If you already have a practice that calms your body, quiets your mind, and puts you in touch with your inner voice, take 10 to 45 minutes daily to ground and tune-in to your soul wisdom.

-If your practice involves physical activities or rituals that you cannot do anytime and anywhere, I encourage you to create a variation of your practice that can be done in a matter of minutes, whenever you need to tune in to your inner voice quickly (e.g. in a courtroom, lawyer’s office or other restrictive setting).
-I use breathwork and mindfulness meditation to center and tune in to my inner wisdom.
+If your practice involves physical activities or rituals you can’t do anytime, anywhere, create a variation to use whenever and wherever you need to tune into your inner voice quickly, like in a courtroom, lawyer’s office, or other restrictive setting).
+I use breath work and mindfulness meditation to center and tune into my inner wisdom.
+I use this simples technique to process difficult emotions in my personal and professional life as a lawyer and mediator.

 Step Three: Identify your core values